Version 3 (17th August 2022)

-Download our SCAMP Study app and sign up.
+For ALL participants in the cohort: Download our SCAMP Study app and sign up.
 The app is available from Apple App Store and Google Play Store.
 The app doesn’t take up lots of storage space and won’t run your battery down.
 To sign up, you will need to provide information about yourself including name, date of birth, email, and phone number.
 Once you have signed up in the app, there are lots of ways to contribute to the science, and you will earn reward points for each of these.
 You can choose to:

 • Complete surveys regularly – the app will notify you to answer questions about your lifestyle and mental health, and to complete cognitive tasks (which are a bit like computer games).
 On average this will take 5 min per week.
 If more convenient you can complete multiple surveys in one go, each survey will be available for 2 months.